Chiquita settles with families of U.S. victims of Colombia's FARC

-NEW YORK, Feb 5 (Reuters) - Families of six U.S. citizens who were kidnapped and killed by Colombia’s former leftist FARC guerrillas have settled with Chiquita Brands International, which they had accused of financially supporting the group, according to court filings on Monday.
+NEW YORK (Reuters) - Families of six U.S. citizens who were kidnapped and killed by Colombia’s FARC guerrillas have settled with Chiquita Brands International, which they had accused of financially supporting the former rebel group turned political party, according to court filings on Monday.

 The out-of-court settlements were disclosed the day the families’ claims were scheduled to go to trial in federal court in Florida.
 Their terms were not made public.